 Conor Kostick of Independent Left, former member of the SWP, and Kevin Doyle, a long time anarchist, former member of the Workers Solidarity Movement (WSM), in conversation about the question of how socialists and revolutionaries in Ireland – and beyond – should organise in order to be effective.
-And how Irish anarchists can contribute to answering this question.
+And how Irish anarchists can contribute to left politics in answering this question.

 What are the prospects for revolutionaries in Ireland?

 CK: The conversation I’m hoping to have is about how socialists in Ireland can build a radical organisation.
 But what should it look like?
 A far left organisation that’s democratic, that involves everybody, that doesn’t have a hierarchy and a controlling small group of people with material interests in keeping the thing going?
 So, we’ll get onto all that.
 But maybe first we can start with something that I’m sure we agree on, which is that the world right now feels that it’s very much in need of a deep and profound change, a complete reorganisation, away from a capitalist society.
 It’s got all sorts of crazy things happening, as we record this.
 What’s your take on the state of the world today and the need for change?